Fake Delhi cop arrested in Noida

 "The youth came to the hotel dressed up like a Delhi police cop and after reaching the hotel, he started threatening the hotel guards and staffers.
 A hotel guard felt suspicious about him and informed police.
 He was arrested by the police team patrolling on the spot and during interrogations all the documents which the youth showed were found fake.
 During interrogation, the young man said that he had come to meet his Malaysia-based fashion designer girlfriend wearing a police uniform to impress her," said Rajneesh Verma, assistant commissioner of police-II, Noida.

 The officer further said that the accused had duped several people by posing as fake Delhi police ASI.
-"During sustained investigations, it came to light that the accused was active in Noida and Ghaziabad region for the past one year and had duped people by threatening to implicate them in a fake police case.
-He had also duped some company owners also.
-Police have recovered 2 fake I-cards, and a phone from the accused.
-Police have registered a case against the accused under relevant sections and sent him to judicial custody" added Verma.
+Police have registered a case against the accused under relevant sections and sent him to judicial custody.

 In 100 bail orders: 'Videos' used for arrest in 44; 32 of these failed ...22 Feb 2021 7:11 PM GMT